codeface-io/SwiftObserver/README.md

 *Observers* adopt the `Observer` protocol, which gives them functions for starting and ending observations.

-After starting to observe something, the *Observer* must be alive for the observation to continue.
-There's no awareness after death in memory.
-But that's a bit easy to overlook when we start observations from within the `Observer`, which is what we often do:
+After starting an observation, the *Observer* must be alive to receive updates.
+There's no awareness after death in memory:

 ```swift
 class Dog: Observer {